andrastantos/brew/docs/cpu/isa.rst

 .. [#note_logical] This operation ignore type info, but sets destination type to be the same as that of $rA
 .. [#note_binary_shift] This operation only uses the lane-setup part of the type information.
 It sets the destination type to that of $rA
 .. [#note0xXaXX] This operation is useful for lane-combining with an inverted predicate
-.. [#note0xXbXX] FIELD_A is one's complement-coded; range is -7...7.
+.. [#note0xXbXX] CONST is FIELD_A is one's complement-coded; range is -7...7.
 This operation only uses the lane-setup part of the type information.
 It sets the destination type to that of $rA

 .. note::
   If swizzle muxes are inline in the pipeline (as opposed to their own execution unit), it's possible to deal with scalar-vector combinations, where the scalar gets automatically replicated into the right number of lanes before the operation is performed.
 Similarly, a 2-lane-and-4-lane vector operation can replicate the 2-lane vector into 4 lanes before executing the operation.